flojoy-ai/nodes/AI_ML/NLP/COUNT_VECTORIZER/example.md

-In this example, the `LOCAL_FILE` node loads a local file and passes it to `DF_2_NP`which converts a text file into numpy array.
-Then `COUNT_VECTORIZER`transforms the matrix of text into a matrix of token counts.
+In this example, the `LOCAL_FILE` node loads a local file .Then `COUNT_VECTORIZER`transforms the matrix of text, which is essentially a numpy array, into a matrix of token counts.